Avanitia/Avanitia.github.io/_posts/2022-06-11-retention-analysis-ptx.md

 ```

  <p align="justify">
  The 3rd CTE is named order_all.
-This is needed to store all customer's transaction within the start period and months after.
+This is needed to <ins>store all customer's transaction within the start period and months after</ins>.
 Key takeaways from this are as follows:
    <ol type=1>
       <li> <ins>Distinct of order_no</ins>.
 Needed since we want unique row of each transactions, and order table can be filled with the same order_no in a different rows, since orders table is taking notes from different SKU purchased as well (1 row, 1 SKU code).</li>
       <li> <ins>Join within orders and orders_abuse</ins> to filter abused transaction (we want pure retention) using "type IS NULL" since values of type variable indicate abuse in the transaction.</li>